exercism/pharo-smalltalk/docs/INSTALLATION.md

   load.
  ```

+You will be prompted about losing changes to the package "ExercismTools", and you should choose "Load" to ensure you have a compatible version of the tools.

-If you find that you need to upgrade (or downgrade) to a specific version you can modify this slightly to specify a particular version number by changing the respository path as follows:
+If you ever need to upgrade (or downgrade) to a specific version of Exercism, you can also modify this script to specify a particular version number by changing the repository path as follows:

 ```smalltalk
  ...